-Portions of the City of Galt and Sacramento County GSAs are considered SDACs and DACs (Figure X).
-Portions of GID and ACGMA GSAs are considered DACs (Figure X).
-No DACs or SDACs are identified in SRCD, OHWD and Clay Water District GSAs.
+Portions of the City of Galt and Sacramento County GSAs are considered SDACs and DACs.
+Portions of GID and ACGMA GSAs are considered DACs.

-The Basin is home to several Native American tribal communities: (1) Wilton Rancheria tribe located in Sacramento County in the northwestern portion of the Basin, (2) the Buena Vista Rancheria of Me-Wuk Indians tribe in Amador County in the eastern portion of the Basin, and (3) the lone Band of Miwoks tribe also located in Amador County.
+The Basin is home to several Native American tribal communities: (1) Wilton Rancheria tribe located in Sacramento County in the northwestern portion of the Basin, (2) the Buena Vista Rancheria of Me-Wuk Indians tribe in Amador County in the eastern portion of the Basin, and (3) the Ione Band of Miwok Indians tribe also located in Amador County.